-South University, RICHMOND, VA makes available computer and network resources which may be used by the students, faculty and staff.
+South University, Tampa makes available computer and network resources which may be used by the students, faculty and staff.
 These resources are intended to be used for educational purposes.
 The privilege of using computer and network resources is extended by the University to specific individuals and organizations and is not transferable.
 This privilege may be permanently revoked by the University if this policy is violated.
-The South University, RICHMOND, VA Physician Assistant program makes available computer and networking resources, which periodically may be used during lecture and classroom experiences.
+The South University, Tampa Physician Assistant program makes available computer and networking resources, which periodically may be used during lecture and classroom experiences.
 Unless directly related to class material, students are prohibited from the use of internet during class time.
 All modes of internet access must be disconnected.
 Computers are only to be used to take notes.
 Internet access may be used prior to lectures to download or transfer files and during class breaks.
 Individuals should be aware that any information, files, or software which they store or transfer on the University's computers or networks remains subject to the University's control, and thus can be examined, confiscated, or deleted in the same manner as any school property.
 Users may not attach or load any school's system with personal equipment or software.
-Individuals who make use of the network and computer resources must abide by this computer policy and by the policies, regulations, and guidelines of South University as specified in the Student Handbook.
+Individuals who make use of the network and computer resources must abide by this computer policy and by the policies, regulations, and guidelines of South University as specified in the South University Catalog: Conduct and Behavior Policies.
+Please see the South University Student Handbook: Computer Labs for more information.